anyoptimization/pymoo/docs/source/installation.md

 +++

-If you intend to use not the latest development, select the branch you intend to use (below it is master) and install it by:
+If you intend to use not the latest development, select the branch you intend to use (below it is main) and install it by:

 ```{raw-cell}
 :raw_mimetype: text/restructuredtext